The Best Referral Guide You'll Ever Read

-In this guide, we will cover the best practices for referral program design and execution.
-We will talk about how to design your referral strategy, how to choose your campaign goals, and how to increase participation rates.
-You will also learn how to design the referral program landing pages and how to track and optimize your referral program strategy in the long run.
-Last but not least, we will give you some inspiration for your next referral program.
+This guide thoroughly explains all the steps needed to build a fantastic referral program that will let you win more customers.
+Read on to discover how to build a referral strategy, choose program goals, and quickly increase participation rates.
+You will also learn how to design the referral program landing pages and other frontend elements.
+Finally, you will see how to track and optimize your referral program strategy in the long run.

 - What is a referral program?